Major Dade's Command

 Micanopy, Alligator and others - reached the

-Oklahoma.
-When they learned that a column
+now Oklahoma.
+When they learned that a

-preparing to move from Fort Brooke on
+was preparing to move from Fort Brooke on

 Tampa Bay to Fort King on the present site of

-they prepared for action.
+prepared for action.

-U.S. Indian Agent and others near Fort King,
+Agent and others near Fort King, while

-while Micanopy, Jumper and Alligator moved
+Micanopy, Jumper and Alligator moved with

-with other warriors to attack Dade's column.
+their warriors to attack Dade's column.

-overran Dade's column, killing the major, his
+warriors overran Dade's column, killing the

-they were finally given a temporary burial on
+time before they were given a temporary

-the battlefield by another U.S. force that
+burial on the battlefield by U.S. soldiers.
+As

-allowed, however, the remains of Major Dade
+remains of Major Dade and his men were

-what is now St. Augustine National Cemetery.
+exhumed and removed to what is now St.

 There, along with hundreds of other men